CAP Meritorious Service Awards Program

 CAP Distinguished Patient Care Award

-This award, established in 2006, recognizes and honors a member of the College who has made an outstanding contribution to patient care.
-It recognizes behavior that when emulated enhances the practice of pathology.
+This award, established in 2006, recognizes and honors a member of the College of American Pathologists who has made an outstanding contribution to patient care.
+It recognizes behavior that, when emulated, enhances the practice of pathology.
+In addition, this award reflects the mission, vision, and values of the CAP.
+The CAP presents the award when merited, not necessarily on an annual basis.
 Nominees must be CAP members.

 CAP Distinguished Service Award

-This award, established in 1965 (and amended in 2006), recognizes episodic, sustained, or cumulative contributions to the practice of pathology and to the College of American Pathologists that are sufficiently notable and extraordinary as to set the nominee apart from his or her peers.
+This award, established in 1965 (and amended in 2006), recognizes episodic, sustained, or cumulative contributions to the practice of pathology and to the College of American Pathologists that are sufficiently notable and extraordinary as to set the nominee apart from their peers.
 Nominees must be CAP members.

 CAP Lifetime Achievement Award

-This award, established in 2006, recognizes and honors members of the College who have made a broad and positive impact on the pathology profession through contributions to one or more area(s) of the College over an extended period of time, but who have never received a CAP Meritorious Service Award.
-This award may be presented to more than one College member in a particular year.
+Established in 2006, the CAP Lifetime Achievement Award recognizes and honors a CAP member who has made a broad and positive impact on the pathology profession through contributions to one or more areas of the organization over an extended period of time, but who has never received a CAP Meritorious Service Award.
+This award may be presented to more than one individual in a particular year.
 Nominees must be CAP members.